Colombian Communist Party: Moving apart

 Gradually the PCC and FARC-EP grew apart politically, in particular during the later 1980s.
 Both organizations had their share of internal debates, for example as to which entity would have greater influence and control over the Unión Patriótica (in the end the PCC accepted FARC supremacy in this regard) during its formation, and later on the issue of continuing to participate in elections as the UP suffered violent suppression (the FARC began to separate itself from legal UP activities starting in 1987).

 Other disagreements would include that the PCC may have allegedly tended to follow the changes that developed within the official Soviet line during the Cold War, which the FARC-EP did not consider as strictly binding.
 After the Berlin Wall fell, confusion among the two sides increased.
 The principle of the "combination of all forms of struggle" was also brought into question at the time by some members of the PCC and UP leadership.
 The PCC officially broke with the FARC in 1993.

 As a result, a separate Clandestine Colombian Communist Party was officially formed in 2000, though some sort of separate FARC-based internal party structure had been in de facto existence during most of the 1990s.
 Both organizations have remained completely distinct in their activities, though individual members of both parties may have continued to maintain working relationships on occasion.

 Persecution

-During most of its history, the PCC has been the subject of repression and persecution both by private individuals, active and retired government agents and others.
+During most of its history, the PCC had been the subject of repression and persecution both by private individuals, active and retired government agents and others.
 The PCC was severely weakened by paramilitary massacres and assassinations from the early 1980s to the mid-1990s.

+One of many examples of communist persecution in Colombia was the total prohibition of presumed «communist activities» in the year 1954, which directly affected the Communist Party of Colombia's activities, under the dictatorship of Gustavo Rojas Pinilla.
+It was ordered under two gubernatorial acts, the Legislative Act n°6 of 1954, which prohibited any «political activity related to international communism» and the Decree n° 434 of 1956, where it declared sentences between 1 to 5 years in prison for actions such as showing any direct support over communist politics, the redaction and/or publication of communist propaganda, between other 5 specific points.

-A leading PCC figure, Arturo Díaz García, was assassinated on 21 December 2005 in the corregimiento of Toche in the municipality of Ibagué, Tolima.
+A leading PCC figure, Arturo Díaz García, was assassinated on December 21^{st}, 2005, at the age of 44, in the corregimiento of Toche in the municipality of Ibagué, Tolima.
+His widow, Gladys Camacho, had stated that he already had been threatened by local paramilitary militia, along with other farmers in the zone a couple months before the tragedy.
 Supporters of David Ravelo, a member of the PCC's central committee who is serving an 18-year sentence for plotting to murder a municipal official, contend that he is a political prisoner who was prosecuted illegitimately.

 Nearly 7,000 communist militants have been killed since the 1980s.